 Visual and Experience

-Having control over the design of your shipping container hair salon means that you can make it look exactly how you wish it to as well as create the perfect experience for your customers.
+Having control over the design of your bespoke hair salon means that you can make it look exactly how you wish it to as well as create the perfect experience for your customers.
 You can have it professionally painted or cladded on the outside to suit your company branding, or make it stand out and memorable, for example.

 Size and Layout